 Think of it as your digital library.

 Evernote is a cloud-based storage system that allows you to capture and file voice recordings, documents (including Word, Excel, PDFs), pictures, and videos.
 Once information is placed in Evernote, it is searchable in a Google-like fashion.
 Even hand-written notes are searchable.

 Things CPAs Can Do with Evernote

 Here are examples of what you can do with Evernote:

-- Create a personal digital library (e.g., use an Evernote digital notebook to store Journal of Accountancy articles, CPE material, and videos of class instruction)
+- Create a personal digital library (e.g., use an Evernote notebook to store research information, Journal of Accountancy articles, CPE material, videos of class instruction)

 - Share individual files or notebooks (a compilation of files) with others

 - Capture meeting conversations with your smartphone and save them to Evernote

 - Use your smartphone to take a picture of meeting notes on a whiteboard (remember manually written words are searchable)

-- Encrypt selected text within an Evernote note (password protected); it can’t be viewed without the password
+- Encrypt selected text within an Evernote note (password protected); the encrypted information can’t be viewed without the password

 - Add selected web information to Evernote using an Evernote clipper